 2010 - present

-Frazier is one of the founders and artistic collaborators of Primera Generación Dance Collective alongside Alfonso Cervera, Irvin Gonzalez and Patty Huerta.
-She has presented and performed collaborative work with artists including long-time dance partner, Joey Navarrete, counterpoint/shift under the direction of Sue Roginski, and Primera Generación Dance Collective at The Bootleg Theater, REDCAT center for Contemporary Arts, Brockus Project Studio, Highways Performance Space, 2015 American Dance Festival hosted at Cal State Long Beach, homeLA, Pieter Space, we live in space, Urban Press Winery and ARC (Los Angeles, California); Back to the Grind Coffee House, Culver Center of the Arts, Riverside Municipal Auditorium, University of California, Riverside, Riverside City College, Riverside Arts Museum (Riverside, California); Berkeley Art Museum, San Francisco Mission Dance Theater, and Kunst-Stoff-arts (Northern California); Zuzi!
-Theater, The Black Theater Troupe (Arizona); CEART Centro Cultural Tijuana, Tia Juana Tilly’s Restaurant (Tijuana, Mexico); Kapezio and Plaza Tutuli Obregón (Sonora, Mexico); Auditorio de la Universidad de la Americas, Puebla (Cholula, Mexico); and University of Wisconsin- Whitewater (Wisconsin).
+With over twenty years of experience making dances and performing, Frazier has collaborated on work with artists including long-time dance partner, Joey Navarrete-Medina, counterpoint/shift under the direction of Sue Roginski, and Primera Generación Dance Collective.
+She has presented work at The Bootleg Theater, REDCAT, Brockus Project Studio, Highways Performance Space, American Dance Festival hosted at Cal State Long Beach, homeLA, Pieter Space, we live in space, Urban Press Winery, ARC, Odyssey Theatre (Los Angeles, California); Back to the Grind Coffee House, Culver Center of the Arts, Riverside Municipal Auditorium, University of California, Riverside, Riverside City College, Riverside Arts Museum, The Box (Riverside, California); Berkeley Art Museum, San Francisco Mission Dance Theater, and Kunst-Stoff-arts (Northern California); Zuzi!
+Theater, The Black Theater Troupe, Herberger Theatre Centre (Arizona); CEART Centro Cultural Tijuana, Tia Juana Tilly’s Restaurant (Tijuana, Mexico); Kapezio and Plaza Tutuli Obregón (Sonora, Mexico); Auditorio de la Universidad de la Americas, Puebla (Cholula, Mexico); Reserva de la Biósfera Santuario Mariposa Monarca (Michoacan, Mexico), Ohio State University (Ohio); Dance Place (Washington DC); and University of Wisconsin- Whitewater (Wisconsin).